 In the elderly, these pains are much more likely to keep on returning even after the recovery from the initial episode of pain.

-Some basic suggestions for general health and ageing management:
+Suggestions for general health and ageing management:

 - Follow a healthy diet rich in nutrients